redcurry/LearningFSharp/RealWorldFunctionalProgramming/notes.md

   This is especially beneficial when creating a collection of function groups because they can be called in the same way.

+* A decision tree is a flowchart of questions and answers, where some answers lead to additional questions and other answers lead to a final decision.

+* Mutually recursive types need to be defined using `and`:

+      type QueryInfo =
+        { Title    : string
+          Check    : Check -> bool
+          Positive : Decision
+          Negative : Decision }

+      and Decision =
+        | Result of string
+        | Query  of QueryInfo

+* When defining a value using `let`, you can also use `and` to define values based on others defined later.
+The `rec` keyword is also necessary:

+      let rec form = createForm "Main form" [ btn ] and btn = createButton "Close" (fun () -> form.Close())

+* You can mix OOP with functional concepts by having a class contain a property that is a `Func`, so its behavior changes based on the assigned lambda, and not having to create derived types.